Measles: A Comprehensive Guide

 Daily Management Strategies

-Recovery from measles typically takes 7-10 days from symptom onset.
+The rash and fever usually improve over several days, but cough and tiredness can last longer.
+Recovery time varies, especially if complications occur.
 Create a comfortable environment with dim lighting since measles often causes light sensitivity.
 Keep the patient isolated in a well-ventilated room to prevent transmission to others.
 Maintain good hygiene by washing hands frequently and disposing of tissues properly.

 Monitor temperature regularly and watch for signs of complications.
 Encourage rest and provide nutritious foods as appetite returns.
 Keep family members away from the infected person until the isolation period ends.